CommonEvaluationPlatform/CEP/README.md

 ## Setting up your environment

+First, the following items should be considered:
-A note about proxies: If your system is behind a proxy, you'll want to ensure your environment is properly configured.
+* Proxies: If your system is behind a proxy, you'll want to ensure your environment is properly configured.
 Exact details vary by system, but the proxy needs to be available to apt / yum, curl, conda, etc.

-Prior to proceeding with the Chipyard setup, you'll need to install `libcrypto++-dev` package for your environment (as there is no conda recipe for libcrypto++).
+* Ubuntu: Install `libcrypto++-dev`.
+On 22.04, `libncurses5` will also be required to run Vivado 2020.1

-If using RHEL7, you need to ensure gcc 7.x.x+ is installed.
+* RHEL7:   You need to ensure gcc 7.x.x+ is installed.
 This can be found in the `rhel-workstation-rhscl-7-rpms`  or `rhel-server-rhscl-7-rpms` repos, whose available is RHEL subscription dependent.
 Once the repo is enabled, the appropriate gcc can be installed by running `sudo yum install devtoolset-7-gcc-c++`.
 Once installed, you want to run `scl enable devtoolset-7 bash` (or whatever version you have installed) to ensure g++ maps to the new version.

 It is recommended you follow the setup documentation provided by [Chipyard](https://chipyard.readthedocs.io/en/latest/Chipyard-Basics/Initial-Repo-Setup.html#prerequisites).
-This includes conda installation.
+This includes conda installation and submodule initialization.

-Following these steps will result in initialization of all the CEP submodules.

 Following the installation of conda, it is recommended you execute the following commands
 ```